Running a client

 TDX-attested agent — you don’t operate those.
 This page is about the

-reference zipnet-client binary you ship to publishers (or run
+reference zipnet client subcommand you ship to publishers (or

 smoke-test participant).